HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/install/kubernetes_deployment/preparation/mandatory_tasks/prepare_configure_networking.md

       cspFrameAncestorsAllowedSourceURLs: []
 ```

-Refer to the HCL DX Compose 9.5 `values.yaml` detail for all possible applications that can be configured.
+Refer to the HCL DX Compose 9.5 `values.yaml` detail for all possible applications that you can configure.

 ## Configuring SameSite Cookie Attribute